Transforming a child’s bedroom into a safe haven for them to play and grow is a rewarding…

 Within your child’s brain, a biochemical process of learning occurs.
 Finding meanings, making connections, and solving problems are tasks that require lightning-fast electrical impulses between areas of the brain.
-Your child needs to nourish their brain with healthy food and water to optimize the internal environment.
+Your child needs to nourish their brain with healthy food and water to optimize this internal environment.
 Doing so will enable your child to excel academically and achieve their potential.

 The brain consists largely of fatty membranes: 60% of the solid matter in the brain is fat.
 Polyunsaturated fats help maintain dynamic, flexible membranes, produce energy, and help with water storage.

 Foods that contain omega-3 oils, such as nuts, seeds, fish, and dark leafy greens provide these important fats.
 Avoid processed cakes and crackers, French fries, and fried meats that are loaded with trans and saturated fats.
 Saturated fats displace good fats, creating stiff membranes instead of flexible ones, which impair subtle changes in shape that are essential for cell communication.
 Trans and saturated fats impede the flow of oxygen into and the flow of wastes away from the brain.
 Trans fats can accumulate, especially in synapses, affecting brain communication and can accumulate in the retina affecting eye-brain coordination.

 Protein provides amino acids; building blocks for the neurons in our child’s brain.
 They also provide antioxidants that protect cell components and DNA from damage.
 Proteins also aid in cell communication.